 - Rising Academies – a group of schools which currently works in Sierra Leone

-- Stella Maris Polytechnic – a Liberian higher education institution • Street Child, a charity that works with vulnerable children in Liberia and Sierra Leone
+- Street Child, a charity that works with vulnerable children in Liberia and Sierra Leone

-Are operators making a profit out of PSL?
+Are operators making a profit out of LEAP?

 The school operator pool includes a range of different operators – both profit and non-profit.
-The ultimate goal is the quality of education, and all providers will be measured on this.
-All Partnership Schools will be free and non-selective.
-No tuition fees will be charged.
-Instead non-government operators will be funded by government and donors, and they will be accountable to government for the results they deliver.
-All operators that are collaborating on PSL are doing so because they share our mission for a better education for all pupils in Liberia – and this includes free education for all pupils.
-Operators will have clear deliverables, and decisions on future involvement will depend on performance.
+The ultimate goal is the quality of education, and all providers are measured on this.
+All LEAP Schools are tuition-free and non-selective.
+Non-government operators are funded by government and donors, and they are accountable to Government for the results they deliver.
+All operators that are collaborating on LEAP are doing so because they share our mission for a better education for all pupils in Liberia – and this includes free education for all pupils.
+The Ministry has designed clear deliverables, and decisions on future involvement which depend on performance.

-The Ministry of Education has worked with Ark (a charity group working in an advisory role to the government) to improve process for collecting and making better use of school data, as well as introducing inspection frameworks and standardised tests – neither of which existed in Liberia before.
-This will allow us to see the results of the pilot, and compare these to the control group.
-There will also be rigorous and regular ongoing monitoring of school operating partners, to ensure they deliver quality education and are using public fund responsibly.
-At the end of year one, an external independent evaluation (run by Innovations for Poverty Action) will report a mid-line result, which will be used to judge the success of the programme.
+The Ministry of Education worked with Ark in year one of the program (a charity group working in an advisory role to the government) to improve the process for collecting and making better use of school data, as well as introducing inspection frameworks and standardized tests – neither of which existed in Liberia before.
+There is rigorous and regular ongoing monitoring of school operating partners by Social Finance, to ensure operators deliver quality education and are using public fund responsibly.
+At the end of year one, an external independent evaluation (run by the Center for Global Development and Innovations for Poverty Action) formed the basis for a mid-line report, which you can find on the Center for Global Development’s site.

-PSL schools will be regularly monitored by the Ministry of Education, and data and assessments will provide an ongoing picture of what is happening in the schools.
-PSL is drawing on the best evidence around the world in similar programmes.
-We don’t see PSL as an experiment, but rather an ambitious attempt to kick start change based on best practice.
+LEAP schools are regularly monitored by the Ministry of Education, and data and assessments provide an ongoing picture of what is happening in the schools.
+LEAP draws on the best evidence around the world in similar programs.
+We do not see LEAP as an experiment, but rather an ambitious attempt to kick-start change based on best practice.